SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 	* "Napoleon had changed the nature of warfare in Europe by conscripting huge armies and infusing them with a commitment to fight for France and for 'liberty, equality, and fraternity,' the slogan of the Revolution."
 A28
 	* "The victor did not want to crush the vanquished, as this would upset the balance; in any case, the defeated state might be a future ally."
 A29
 	* "Louis XVIII issued a constitutional charter that incorporated many of the changes that had entered into French life and society since 1789" A30
+	* "An inefficient system of taxation made it difficult for the monarchy to raise the money it needed. ...
+Between 1726 and 1789, the cost of living increased by 62 percent, whereas wages rose by only 25 percent."
+A31

 * Balance of power only encourages fighting when provoked
 * Entropy, so people provoke